astromanu007/PCB_Anomaly_Detection/README.md

 - **Python**: Ensure Python 3.6+ is installed 🐍.
 - **Dependencies**:
   - Install required packages via `pip`:
+  - Or you can instal by running the requirements.txt file
     ```bash
     pip install numpy opencv-python pygame matplotlib
     ```